RalfWeinand/scholar-bios/README.md

 ## Boot Node

-1. The Boot Node will grab the [Scholarnet Fake Snapshot](https://github.com/ScholarTestnet/scholar-accounts/blob/master/scripts/generate-snapshot.js). `((REPLACE THIS LINK WITH THE ACTUAL SNAPSHOT INSTEAD OF THE SCRIPT))`
+1. The Boot Node will grab the [Scholar Testnet Fake Snapshot](https://github.com/ScholarTestnet/scholar-accounts/blob/master/scripts/generate-snapshot.js). `((REPLACE THIS LINK WITH THE ACTUAL SNAPSHOT INSTEAD OF THE SCRIPT))`
-2. The Boot Node will grab the [Scholarnet Genesis Block](https://raw.githubusercontent.com/ScholarTestnet/scholar-server-config/master/genesis.json).
+2. The Boot Node will grab the [Scholar Testnet Genesis Block](https://raw.githubusercontent.com/ScholarTestnet/scholar-server-config/master/genesis.json).
 3. The Boot Node will generate a new EOS Keypair to be used for the Boot Process  `(( CREATE SCRIPT THAT TAKES CARE OF STEPS 1-3 HERE  ))`
 4. The Boot Node will then: